szfh/szfh.github.io/_posts/2020-8-2-is-hojbjerg-good.md

 	***and***
 * consistently solid defensive output
 	***and***
-* you're not really sure about your current manager and need something to give to the next one
+* you're not really sure about your current manager

 ## Don't sign this player if you want